SamuelOkoroShow/CharacterType/README.md

-# AssassinsCreed
+# Character Selection Tool
-Assassins Creed Swag
+In this repository, I demo an open source version of how i currently craft synchronous and asychronus and  data flow(Reflux).
+This is Reflux with Context in Platform Native React.

-# Demo
+# Youtube Demo Here
 https://youtu.be/gU3Ob4U3eXY

-# Launch WhatsApp
+# Launch
 - Clone
-- Npm install in terminal
+- Copy from App folder
-- Run on IOS simulator or Android emulator
+- Run on your current Expo Project.